dapr/samples/commercetools-graphql-sample/README.md

 ### Observe Logs

-1. Observe the Python logs, which show a successful output binding with Kafka:
+1. Observe the Python logs, which show a successful output binding with commercetools:

 ```bash
 [0m?[94;1m== APP == products found: 25